foxdusky/Cargo-Rates-API/README.md

 ## POST api/user/create/

-Endpoint for registering a new client has a username & e_mail uniqueness check under the hood.
+Endpoint for registering a new client has a username uniqueness check under the hood.
 After successful registration, it gives the token

 ## GET api/user/current/